gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 - If possible, Gatsby Cloud should be accompanied by other relevant technologies
 - If Gatsby Cloud does something by default, the docs should still include instructions for accessing that functionality manually

 The spirit of these guidelines is to ensure that users are aware of multiple options for running their Gatsby site.
-With the exception of gatsby-cli, the open source documentation should generally preclude assumptions about technology choices.
+With the exception of `gatsby-cli`, the open-source documentation should generally preclude assumptions about technology choices.

 ### Support software versions